Rafael Devers Player Props: Red Sox vs. Diamondbacks

-The Boston Red Sox and Rafael Devers (.450 slugging percentage over his past 10 games, including two homers), take on starter Brandon Pfaadt and the Arizona Diamondbacks at Chase Field, Friday at 9:40 PM ET.
+Rafael Devers, with a slugging percentage of .450 in his past 10 games -- including two home runs -- will be in action for the Boston Red Sox against the Arizona Diamondbacks, with Zach Davies on the mound, May 27 at 7:15 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Angels.
+In his most recent game he had a one-hit showing (1-for-4) against the Angels.

 Rafael Devers Game Info & Props vs. the Diamondbacks